davetang/learning_python/README.md

 Below are some shortcuts that I have found useful:

+* Place the cursor inside the parenthesis of a function and press shift+tab to bring up the function's documentation
 * The notebook has a command and edit mode; press `escape` to enter command mode and press `enter` to enter edit mode.
 * In command mode, press `m` to change a cell to Markdown and `y` to change a cell to code
 * Control+enter to execute code